ruoyushang/Singular-Templates-Of-Imaging-Cherenkov-Showers/README.md

 Your analysis plots, including sky maps (significance, flux, count), spectra, surface brightness profiles, will be created in the "output_plots" folder.

+## Future plans

+- Add GPU-accelerated SVD (using CuPy or PyTorch).
+- Accelerate gradient descent to find the optimal signular template solution.
+- Implement uncertainty propagation.
+- Support for next-generation CTA data format.

+## Acknowledgments

+Developed by **Ruo Yu Shang** at Barnard College / Columbia University.
+Special thanks to the VERITAS collaboration for access to data and infrastructure.